skalalab/flim_playground/README.md

 - 12/6/24: bootstrapping the app with very minimal elements.
 Finished the deployment.
 - 12/9/24: working on designing the modules and the layout of the app.
 - 12/11/24 - 12/13/24: working on the clustering & outlier finder module.
 - 12/14/24: working on adding filtering mechanism for cluster& outlier finder module to support exploring big datasets.
-TODO: add more coloring mechanism so that it can color by more than one columns (i.e. combination of columns)
+- 12/16/24: code refactorization, add the option to color by more than one column.
+If more than one column is selected to produce colors, different colors are made for each unique combination of unique values of the selected columns (e.g. If you dataset has 3 treatments and 4 cell lines, and you want to colored by treatments and cell_lines, it will create 12 = 3 x 4 colors for each unique combination)